 Mostly, I’ve burrowed in.
 I read and write.
 I can’t escape the news.
 I don’t want to.
 But I feel somewhat helpless.
 I fling support to good causes.
 I order takeout from my friends’ restaurants.
 I listen to musicians and poets as they assert their presence and their art in precarious times.
 An online book group gave me some focused attention and smart, though distant, conversation for a few weeks.

 Our cultural landscape — as well as our social and civic ones — can’t help but be transformed permanently, in ways we still can’t really know.
-As I write elsewhere in this issue (“The Art of Adaptation,” page 36), creative people and organizations may very well need to redefine and reinvent.
+As I write elsewhere in this issue, creative people and organizations may very well need to redefine and reinvent.